Are you having trouble losing weight, waking up achy and/or having more aches during the day than normal, feeling weaker than usual?

 According to the National Institutes of Health,

-- Vitamin D is a fat soluble vitamin that’s naturally found very few foods, is available in supplement form and is produced in our bodies from sun exposure.
+- Vitamin D is a fat soluble vitamin that’s naturally found very few foods, is available in supplement form and is produced in our bodies

 - Vitamin D is needed for bone growth, modulation of cell growth, neuromuscular and nerve function, and reduction of inflammation.